Jump to

 Policies, Requirements, and Agreements

-The Graduate Medical Education (GME) policies apply to all residents and fellows at the University of Utah.
+The Graduate Medical Education (GME) policies apply to all trainees at the University of Utah.

 Applicants are specifically encouraged to review the following GME policies:

-The Diagnostic Radiology policies are maintained on a secured internal website.
-All current residents and faculty have access to these policies at all times.
+Interventional Radiology policies are stored on a secured internal website, accessible at all times to all current trainees and faculty.
 The selected policies listed below may be of particular interest to applicants: